-The ENCODE portal cart allows you to group an arbitrary set of experiments into one container.
-As with search-result pages, you can easily generate a list of downloadable URLs for all files in all experiments in your cart, as well as experimental metadata for all files you download.
-For ENCODE consortium members who have logged in, your cart gets saved and you can retrieve it later as well as share it with others.
+ENCODE portal carts allow you to group an arbitrary set of experiments into a container.
+As with search-result pages, you can easily generate a list of downloadable URLs for all files in all experiments in your cart along with experimental metadata for all files you download.

-The search results page has a convenient way to add many experiments to your cart at once.
+The search-results page has a convenient way to add experiments to your cart at once.

-Carts can contain any number of experiments (carts you create while not logged in can contain up to 4000 experiments), but a large number of experiments in your cart can cause certain operations to take a long time to complete.
+Carts can contain up to 8000 experiments, but a large number of experiments in your cart can cause certain operations to take a long time to complete.
 Filtering your experiments down to as small a set as possible helps keep the performance of cart operations high.
-The following example has the “eCLIP” filter selected which reduces the number of search results to 469 experiments.
+The following example has the assay title "Histone ChIP-seq" and biosample "psoas muscle" filters selected which reduces the number of search results to 11 experiments.

-With these 469 experiments selected, clicking the “Add all items to cart” button adds them to your cart, and a new menu appears to the right of the Help menu, showing the number of items in your cart.
-Clicking this menu brings up an option to view your cart.
+With these 11 experiments selected, clicking the “Add all items to cart” button adds them to your cart, and a cart menu that shows the number of items in your cart appears next to the Help menu.